pixeltree/MyFirstBlogFrontEnd/README.md

 #### Auth0 project setup
 To enable authentication, create an account with [Auth0](https://auth0.com/).
 Once you've logged in and have set up a default app:
-1. Create a new single page app using React
+1. Once the default app has been created, create a new single page app

-Pretty nifty, right?
-Next, we will configure Auth0 to work with the app
+2. Navigate to applications in the sidebar and then go to the new app you just created

-2. Navigate to the settings tab of your applications dashboard within Auth0
+3. Navigate to the settings tab of the application
-3. Fill in your `.env.local` file with the tokens found on the settings page
+4. Fill in your `.env.local` file with the tokens found on the settings page
-    * `NEXT_PUBLIC_AUTH0_ISSUER_BASE_URL` should be set to the `Domain` value with `https://` added to the beginning
+    * `REPLACE_WITH_AUTH0_TENANT` should be replaced with the `Domain` value from the settings page
+    * `REPLACE_WITH_AUTH0_CLIENT_ID` should be replaced with the `Client ID`
+    * `REPLACE_WITH_AUTH0_SECRET` should be replaced with the `Client Secret`
-4. Add `http://localhost:3000` to the following settings:
+5. Add `http://localhost:3000` to the following in the auth0 application settings dashboard:
     1. `Allowed Callback URLs`
     2. `Allowed Logout URLs`
     3. `Allowed Web Origins`
     4. `Allowed Origins (CORS)`
+6. Save the changes to the auth0 application
-5. Test by starting up the server using `yarn dev` or `npm run dev` and logging in
+7. Test by starting up the server using `npm run dev`, navigating to [http://localhost:3000](http://localhost:3000), clicking the login button, and signing up as a new user

 ## Learn More